Chickpea Flour Pasta & Barley Salad + Roasted Broccolini:

 - Garnish with Parmesan and the mini sweet red peppers from your favorite deli

 Tip: I use an indoor table-top grill so can chop the veggies small and throw them on straight, if you’re using an outdoor grill, put them on a veggie roasting tray before putting them on the grill

 Tip: I use one of those convenient OXO salad dressing shakers, the measurements are right on the bottle, and it stores any extras and lasts me the week.

 Tip: The honey helps hold the vinaigrette together, the oil and vinegar do not separate as quickly.

-Tip: Crush the herbs between your palms before adding them to the jar to release the flavors.
+Tip: Crush the herbs between your palms before adding them to the jar to release their flavors

-This nutritious and delicious pasta salad with the roasted broccolini trumps any rest-stop burger joint or limp salad bar.
-Since it does not have any mayonnaise, it’s safer for any warm picnic day.
+This nutritious and delicious pasta salad with the roasted broccolini trumps any rest-stop burger or limp salad bar.
+Since it does not have any mayonnaise, it’s safer for any warm picnic day as well.

 Pack that cooler with a bottle of an Italian lime soda or your favorite seltzer.
 Armed with the food and my favorite Bollywood tracks on the playlist, I’m game for any trip, this side of the continent.